 Weld still supports the original non-portable way of excluding classes from discovery.
 The formal specification can be found in the xsd, located at http://jboss.org/schema/weld/beans_1_1.xsd.
 Unlike Weld, the CDI specification does not support regular expression patterns and ! character to invert the activation condition.

 All the configuration is done in the beans.xml file.
-For more information see Section 15.6, "Packaging and deployment".
+For more information see ???.